Smoke-free apartment buildings are becoming the wave

 the National Apartment Association and the National Multi-Housing Council on

-February 1, 2008 provides a 4-page analysis that explains that no-smoking
+February 1, 2008 provides a 4-page analysis that explains that no-smoking policies

-copy of the memorandum, in pdf format, click here.
+memorandum, in pdf format, click here.

 NATIONAL MULTI-HOUSING COUNCIL MEMORANDUM ON NO-SMOKING